Baseelye/Employee-payroll-tracker/README.md

 My Task

 I have to modify a starter code to create an application that enables a payroll manager to view and manage employee payroll data.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that I modify.
 It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.

 User Story